chews93319/CS362-004-S2018/projects/chews/README.md

-This is my assignment-4 submission!
+This is my Extra Credit submission!

 Tasks:
   - Implement Tarantuala Suspicion Values using gcov